G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via monoid actions

 \subsection{\texorpdfstring{$\bm{G}$}{G}-global homotopy theory vs.~\texorpdfstring{$\bm G$}{G}-equivariant homotopy theory}

-As promised, we will now explain how to exhibit classical (proper) $G$-equivariant homotopy theory as a Bousfield localization of our models of $G$-global homotopy theory.
+We continue to let $G$ denote a discrete group, possibly infinite.
+As promised, we will now explain how to exhibit classical proper $G$-equivariant homotopy theory (i.e.~equivariant homotopy theory with respect to the collection of \emph{finite} subgroups of $G$) as a Bousfield localization of our models of $G$-global homotopy theory.
 In fact, we will construct for both models a chain of four adjoint functors, in particular yielding two Bousfield localizations each.
 Before we can do any of this however, we need to understand a particular case of the `change of family' adjunction from Proposition~\ref{prop:change-of-family-sset} better:

 \begin{defi} We define $\mathcal E$ (for `equivariant')\nomenclature[aE]{$\mathcal E$}{collection of graph subgroups $\Gamma_{H,\phi}\subset\mathcal M\times G$ with $H$ universal and $\phi$ injective} as the collection of those graph subgroups $\Gamma_{H,\phi}$ of $\mathcal M\times G$ such that $H$ is universal and $\phi$ is \emph{injective}. \end{defi}